 Easier said than done.
 But clean and abundant energy from a healthy liver is so (seriously & amazingly) worth it!

-We also strain our liver with anger.
+Anger also strains the liver.
 Of course, we’re highly resilient and are meant to feel a wide range of emotions.
 Anger, like all emotions, can be healthy to feel.
 Anger stirs us into action.
 Anger helps kicks our butt into making a change.
-It’s when we get stuck in one emotion or another (even expecting ourselves to feel happy all the time), and that emotion becomes chronic, that we begin to put the quality of our health and lives at risk.
+It’s when we get stuck in one emotion or another, and that emotion becomes chronic, that we begin to put the quality of our health and lives at risk.

 When we’re free from the weight of our past, we open space where we can unleash our imagination to CREATE our life and the world around us rather than be subject to that world.